Using our short code and gateway APIs to create a game

 Once you have created yourself a free account you need to request a free shortcode keyword from Text Marketer.

-Next login into your account and set the url your wish to use for accessing your script.
-To access the set up screen, select from the menu “Text Response” => “Change Settings” then click “edit” next to the keyword.
-You should then see a screen similar to below.
+Next login to your account and set the url your wish to use for accessing your script.
+To access the setup screen, select from the menu “Incoming SMS” => “Change Reply Settings” then click “Configure” next to the keyword.
+You’ll then be able to paste the URL into the API URL window.
+Then press submit.

 The game is broken the code down into 4 classes.